 This topic examines some of the challenges in metropolitan and regional cities in Australia.
+Learning will include:

 - Infrastructure e.g. transport, water, provision of power, waste disposal (provision and maintenance of infrastructure) - Social, cultural and economic divisions - Interface between urban and rural transition zones e.g. water and food source and security, land degradation and habitat loss.